biglizards/SoF-Notes/content/Campaigns/Companions of Knutsdir.md

-A trade ship leaves Nivena, loaded with valuable cargo and the arguably more valuable aristocrat (something) della Juno, guarded by his bodyguard (deryn's character) and the active battalion of the 72nd Century (which consists mostly of trainees).
+A trade ship leaves Nivena, loaded with valuable cargo and the arguably more valuable aristocrat Damian della Juno, guarded by his bodyguard (deryn's character) and the active battalion of the 72nd Century (which consists mostly of trainees).
 The ship is blown off course into shallow waters - Nivish trade ships typically stick to deeper waters to avoid the risk of running into Revic raiders.

 A fleet of 12 longships leave the Marrow, each flying the flag of a different clan.
 They are bound to Duruza to attempt to negotiate a potential trade route between the two nations on behalf of the Marrowking.
 On their way, they encounter a trade ship blown off course, and several longships break formation to board it.
 The first to reach flies the flag of clan (hattie's clan), and their men stream onto the soon-to-be captured vessel.